Electrical Engineering Technician

 - able to work well under pressure

 - good at making decisions.

 - draughting work

-Electrical engineering technicians need to have good hand-eye co-ordination and normal colour vision, as electrical components are often colour-coded.
+Electrical engineering technicians need to have normal colour vision, as electrical components are often colour-coded.

 Find out more about training